-Once your grant has been approved by Meyer's CEO or trustees, Meyer will send a grant agreement to the grantee for review and signature(s), usually within one month after a grant is awarded.
-This document usually requires two signatures: from the organization's executive director/CEO and the organization's board chair (or other board member in the chair's absence).
+Once your grant has been approved by Meyer’s CEO or trustees, Meyer will send a grant agreement via DocuSign to the grantee for review and signature(s), usually within one month after a grant is awarded.
+This document usually requires a signature from the organization’s executive director/CEO or an authorized signatory.

 We view grants as partnerships and ask that grantees keep us informed of any developments (both positive and negative) that affect the organization's ability to carry out the work funded through our grant.
 Any major modification in proposed activities, including expenditure changes, must be approved in advance by Meyer.
 See our Grant Modifications section below about requesting a change.

 Grant payments will be released per the payment schedule indicated in the grant agreement.

 Some initial payments may have contingencies (e.g., submitting a work plan, raising remaining funds, etc.), which Meyer program staff will discuss with the grantee.
 When an organization has met a contingency, it should notify its Meyer program staff and copy grantops [at] mmt.org (grantops[at]mmt[dot]org).
 The organization should also include its Meyer grant number and confirmation and/or documentation that the contingency has been met.

 Once the contingency is approved, Meyer will schedule payment.
 Please note that all payments are contingent upon Meyer receiving — in addition to any listed contingency documentation — the narrative and financial reports required per the reporting schedule listed in the grant agreement.